neurohackademy/nh2022-curriculum/ganz-petbids/README.md

 ## Acknowledgements
 Most of these tools were developed by collaborators within the [OpenNeuroPET](https://openneuropet.github.io/) project.
 OpenNeuroPET is a collaboration between Stanford university, NIH, MGH  and the Neurobiology Research Unit (NRU) at Copenhagen University  Hospital.
-It is funded through the BRAIN initiative and  the Novo Nordisk foundation.
+The project is funded by [Novo Nordisk fonden](https://novonordiskfonden.dk/en/) (NNF20OC0063277) and the [BRAIN initiative](https://braininitiative.nih.gov/) (MH002977-01).